bpmn-io/bpmn.io/src/blog/2020/003-dmn-js-8.3.md

 Read through the [full changelog](https://github.com/bpmn-io/dmn-js/blob/develop/packages/dmn-js/CHANGELOG.md) to learn about all issues that we addressed with `dmn-js@8.3`.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?
-Reach out to us via [our forums](https://forum.bpmn.io), tweet us [@bpmn_io](https://twitter.com/bpmn_io) or file an issue you found in [the dmn-js issue tracker](https://github.com/bpmn-io/dmn-js/issues).
+Reach out to us via [our forums](https://forum.bpmn.io), toot us on [Mastodon](https://fosstodon.org/@bpmn_io) or file an issue you found in [the dmn-js issue tracker](https://github.com/bpmn-io/dmn-js/issues).

 Get the latest DMN toolkit pre-packaged or as source code via [npm](https://www.npmjs.com/package/dmn-js) or [unpkg](https://unpkg.com/dmn-js/).